nativewind/nativewind/apps/website/docs/guides/theming.md

 # Themes

-NativeWind uses Tailwind CSS's theme configuration.
-By default, this is a static them with preset colors for light/dark mode.
+NativeWind leverages Tailwind CSS's theme settings.
+Out of the box, it provides a static theme equipped with predefined colors for both light and dark modes.

 ## Dynamic themes

-It is common for native apps to be more personalized and allow for users to pick a theme.
-So, we need to change our static them to be dynamic by using [CSS Variables as colors](https://tailwindcss.com/docs/customizing-colors#using-css-variables).
+Modern native applications often prioritize personalization, allowing users to select their preferred themes.
+To transition from a static theme to a dynamic one in NativeWind, utilize [CSS Variables as colors](https://tailwindcss.com/docs/customizing-colors#using-css-variables).
+This approach ensures flexibility and adaptability in theme application, catering to user preferences.

 ```js title=tailwind.config.js
 module.exports = {